Xilinx/mlir-aie/programming_guide/section-3/README.md

         of_out = object_fifo("out", ComputeTile2, ShimTile, 2, memRef_ty)

 ```
-We also need to set up the data movement to/from the AIE-array: configure how the shimDMAs read/write data to/from L3 external memory.
-For NPU, this is done using the `ipu_dma_memcpy_nd` function
+We also need to set up the data movement to/from the AIE-array: configure n-dimensional DMA transfers in the shimDMAs to read/write to/from L3 external memory.
+For NPU, this is done with the `ipu_dma_memcpy_nd` function (more details in [section 2-g](../section-2/section-2g)).
+Note that the n-dimensional transfer has a size of 4096 int32 elements.

 ```python
         # To/from AIE-array data movement